Iggy Pop: The Stooges reunion: 2003–2010

-Pop's 2003 album Skull Ring featured collaborators Sum 41, Green Day, Peaches, and The Trolls, as well as Ron and Scott Asheton, reuniting the three surviving founding members of the Stooges for the first time since 1974.
+Pop's 2003 album Skull Ring featured collaborators Sum 41, Green Day, Peaches, and the Trolls, as well as Ron and Scott Asheton, reuniting the three surviving founding members of the Stooges for the first time since 1974.
 Pop made a guest appearance on Peaches's song "Kick It" as well as the video.
-Also in 2003, his first full-length biography was published.
+Also in 2003, the first full-length biography of Pop was published.
 Gimme Danger – The Story of Iggy Pop was written by Joe Ambrose; Pop did not collaborate on the biography or publicly endorse it.

-Having enjoyed working with the Ashetons on Skull Ring, Pop reformed the Stooges with bassist Mike Watt (formerly of the Minutemen) filling in for the late Dave Alexander, and Fun House saxophonist Steve Mackay rejoining the lineup.
-They have toured regularly since 2004.
+Having enjoyed working with the Ashetons on Skull Ring, Pop reformed the Stooges, with bassist Mike Watt (formerly of the Minutemen) filling in for the late Dave Alexander and Fun House saxophonist Steve Mackay rejoining the lineup.
 That year, Pop opened Madonna's Reinvention World Tour in Dublin.

 Pop and the Stooges played the Glastonbury Festival in June 2007.
 Their set included material from the 2007 album The Weirdness and classics such as "No Fun" and "I Wanna Be Your Dog".
 Pop also caused controversy in June 2007 when he was interviewed on the BBC's coverage of the Glastonbury Festival.
 He used the phrase "paki shop", apparently unaware of its racist connotations, prompting three complaints and an apology from the BBC.

 On March 10, 2008, Pop appeared at Madonna's induction into the Rock and Roll Hall of Fame at the Waldorf Astoria Hotel in New York.
 Together with the Stooges, he sang raucous versions of two Madonna hits, "Burning Up" and "Ray of Light".
-Before leaving the stage he looked directly at Madonna, quoting "You make me feel shiny and new, like a virgin, touched for the very first time", from Madonna's hit song "Like a Virgin".
+Before leaving the stage, he looked directly at Madonna, quoting "You make me feel shiny and new, like a virgin, touched for the very first time", from Madonna's hit song "Like a Virgin".
 According to guitarist Ron Asheton, Madonna asked the Stooges to perform in her place, as a protest to the Rock and Roll Hall of Fame for not inducting the Stooges, despite six appearances on the nomination ballot.
 Pop also sang on the "No Fun" cover by Asian Dub Foundation on their 2008 album Punkara.

 On January 6, 2009, original Stooges guitarist and Pop's self-described best friend Ron Asheton was found dead from an apparent heart attack.
 He was 60 years old.

 In 2009, James Williamson rejoined the band after 29 years.

 On December 15, 2009, it was announced that the Stooges would be inducted into The Rock and Roll Hall of Fame on March 15, 2010.
 Pop had "about two hours of a strong emotional reaction" to the news.